Arto Saari: Photography

-Leica Camera AG, a German manufacturer of cameras, lenses, projectors, sport optics, high-aperture and laser rangefinder binoculars, and spotting scopes, initiated an interview series with skateboard journalist, Mark Whiteley (former editor of SLAP magazine), in January 2013.
-The series was introduced through the company's blog and the series is entitled, "Rolling Through the Shadows"—Whiteley explains in the introduction that he will interview a selection of skateboarders that "have gravitated towards Leica M equipment", including Saari and others, such as Jerry Hsu and Ed Templeton.
+According to their website, he is one of skateboarders that "have gravitated towards Leica M equipment".

 In a May 2011 interview for the CCS web-based channel, Saari identified an old press camera and a Noblex medium-format panoramic camera as two of his favorite possessions—Saari also identifies a framed black and white photograph, taken with the latter camera, of the Helsinki Cathedral as one of his favorite images.

 In early 2013, Saari was selected as the photographer for the "Fear and Loathing in Australia" Oakley skateboard tour that featured the sunglasses brand's team riders: Eric Koston, Rune Glifberg, Ryan Sheckler, and Curren Caples.
 The Oakley site explained that Saari was employed for advertisement campaigns and gallery shows, while his demand as a photographer is equivalent to his popularity at the height of his skateboarding career.

+In 2024, Saari published Bike Path, a photo book documenting the bicycle path which winds along the Seven Mile Miracle on the North Shore.

 Personal life

 In 2017 Saari married his girlfriend Mimi.

 They have a daughter and a son.

 As of 2018, Saari and his family reside in Hawaii, on the North Shore of Oahu.

 Saari has previously lived in Hollywood, just off Sunset Strip.
 His home had a pool specifically designed for skateboarding and a separate sauna building.
-Saari refers to his sauna as "another little piece of Finland" in which you go "onto the top of the pleasure field".
+Saari referred to his sauna as "another little piece of Finland" in which you go "onto the top of the pleasure field".